IADR Geriatric Oral Research Awards

 • Soundness of conclusions: Are there appropriate interpretations of the results, and do conclusions relate clearly to the research questions?

-When completing the abstract form for the IADR General Session, applicants for the J. Morita Awards should 1) indicate their student status; 2) indicate their intent to compete for the J. Morita Geriatric Oral Research Awards; and, 3) request review by the Geriatric Oral Research Group as a potential candidate for the J. Morita Awards Competition.
-After abstract review for the competition, accepted applicants will subsequently be identified and contacted by the Chair of the Awards Committee after the closing date for submission of abstracts, October 5, 2012, inviting them to submit additional documents.
+When completing the abstract form for the IADR General Session, applicants for the J. Morita Awards should 1) indicate their student status; 2) indicate their intent to compete for the J. Morita Geriatric Oral Research Awards - in poster format only; and, 3) request review by the Geriatric Oral Research Group as a potential candidate for the J. Morita Awards Competition.
+After abstract review for the competition, accepted applicants will subsequently be identified and contacted by the Chair of the Awards Committee after the closing date for submission of abstracts, October 7, 2014, inviting them to submit additional documents.

 Additional information about the awards can be obtained from: